deconst/deconst-docs/running/architecture.rst

   metadata envelope
   metadata envelopes
     JSON document that contains a single page's worth of content as a rendered HTML fragment, along with any additional information necessary for the presentation of that page.
+See :ref:`the schema section
+    <envelope-schema>` for a description of the expected structure.

 Components
 ----------